A Modular Graph-Native Query Optimization Framework: Preliminaries

-We adopt a property graph model~\cite{Angles_2023} to represent the data graph.
-The property graph is defined as $G = (V, E)$, where $V(G)$ and $E(G)$ are the sets of vertices and edges in $G$ respectively, or $V$ and $E$ for short if no ambiguity arises.
-We use $|V|$ and $|E|$ to denote the number of vertices and edges respectively.
-Each vertex $v\in V$ represents an entity, and each edge $(u,v)\in E$ represents a directed relationship from the source vertex $u$ to the target vertex $v$.
-For each vertex $v$ in $G$, we use $\nbr(v, G)$ to denote the set of neighbors of $v$ in $G$ that are connected by an edge from $v$ or to $v$.
-Each vertex and edge in $G$ is associated with a type, which is a string that represents the class of a vertex or an edge, denoted as $\elemtype(v, G)$ and $\elemtype(e, G)$ respectively.
-Furthermore, both vertices and edges can have properties, which are key-value pairs that represent the attributes of the vertex or edge.
+{Data graph $G = (V_G, E_G)$ in this paper adheres to the definition of the property graph model \cite{angles17}. $V_G$ and $E_G$ are the sets of vertices and edges, where $|V_G|$ and $|E_G|$ represent the number of vertices and edges. } {Given $u, v \in V_G$, $(u, v) \in E_G$ is an edge directed from $u$ to $v$, and all the out neighbors and out edges of $u$ are denoted as $\nbr{G}(v)$ and $\nbre{G}(v)$, respectively.} {Each vertex or edge in $G$ is associated with a type,} denoted as $\elemtype_G(v)$ and $\elemtype_G(e)$ respectively.
+Both vertices and edges can carry properties, which are key-value pairs.
+Note that if no ambiguity arises, we omit $G$ from the subscript in the notations, and so as the follows. {Besides, although our framework supports multi-type vertices as in \cite{cypher}, this paper focuses on vertices with single type for simplicity}. {Considering two graphs \(G_1\) and \(G_2\), we assert that \(G_2\) is a subgraph of \(G_1\), symbolized as \(G_2 \subseteq G_1\), if and only if \(V_{G_2} \subseteq V_{G_1}\), and \(E_{G_2} \subseteq E_{G_1}\). }